KxSystems/docs/docs/cloud/gcpm/architecture.md

 -   Gain access to data in the required services (TP, RDB, HDB)
 -   Provide the best possible service and query performance

+Google BigQuery is a fully managed, serverless data warehouse that enables scalable analysis over petabytes of data.
+The KX Insights [BigQuery API](https://code.kx.com/insights/big-query/docs/md/) lets you easily interact with the REST API that Google exposes for BigQuery.
+This is particularly useful for the gateway.
+Data may reside in BigQuery that can be fetched by the gateway and users can enjoy the expressiveness of the q language to further analyze the data or join it with other data sources.

 ## Storage and filesystem

 Kdb+tick architecture needs storage space for three types of data:

-TP log
+Tickerplant log

-: If the Tickerplant (TP) needs to handle many updates, then writing to TP needs to be fast since slow I/O may delay updates and can even cause data loss.
-Optionally, you can write updates to TP log batched (e.g. in every second) as opposed to real-time.
+: If the tickerplant (TP) needs to handle many updates, then writing to TP needs to be fast since slow I/O may delay updates and can even cause data loss.
+Optionally, you can write updates to TP log batched (e.g. in every second) as opposed to realtime.
 You will suffer data loss if TP or instance is halted unexpectedly or stops/restarts, as the recently received updates are not persisted.
 Nevertheless, you already suffer data loss if a TP process or the Google Cloud instance goes down or restarts.
 The extra second of data loss is probably marginal to the whole outage window.

 : If the RDB process goes down, then it can replay data to recover from the TP log.
 The faster it can recover the less data is waiting in the TP output queue to be processed by the restarted RDB.
 Hence fast read operation is critical for resilience reasons.

-sym file (and `par.txt` for segmented databases)
+Sym file (and `par.txt` for segmented databases)

-: The sym file is written by the real-time database (RDB) after end-of-day, when new data is appended to the historical database (HDB).
+: The sym file is written by the realtime database (RDB) after end-of-day, when new data is appended to the historical database (HDB).
 The HDB processes will then read the sym file to reload new data.
 Time to read and write the sym file is often marginal compared to other I/O operations.
 Usually it is beneficial here to be able to write down to a shared filesystem, thereby adding huge flexibility in the Google Virtual Private Cloud (VPC).
 (For example, any other Google Cloud instance can assume this responsibility in a stateless fashion).

-HDB data
+Historical data

 : Performance of the file system solution will determine the speed and operational latency for kdb+ to read its historical (at rest) data.
 The solution needs to be designed to cater for good query execution times for the most important business queries.
 These may splay across many partitions or segments of data or may deeply query on few/single partitions of data.
 The time to write a new partition impacts RDB EOD work.
 For systems that are queried around the clock the RDB write time needs to be very short.

+Kdb+ supports tiering via `par.txt`.
+The file may contain multiple lines; each represents a location of the data.
+Hot, warm, and cold data may reside in storage solutions of different characteristics.
+Hot data probably requires low latency and high throughput, while the cost may be the primary goal for cold data.

 One real great value of storing your HDB within the Google Cloud ecosystem is the flexibility of storage.
 This is usually distinct from ‘on-prem’ storage, whereby you may start at one level of storage capacity and grow the solution to allow for dynamic capacity growth.
 One huge advantage of most Google Cloud storage solutions (e.g. Persistent Disks) is that disks can grow dynamically without the need to halt instances, this allows you to dynamically change resources.
 For example, start with small disk capacity and grow capacity over time.

 The reference architecture recommends replicating data.
 Either this can be tiered out to lower cost/lower performance object storage in Google Cloud or the data can be replicated across availability zones.
 The latter may be useful if there is client-side disconnection from other time zones.
 You may consider failover of service from Europe to North America, or vice-versa.
 Kdb+ uses POSIX filesystem semantics to manage HDB structure directly on a POSIX-style filesystem stored in persistent storage (Google Cloud’s Persistent Disk _et al._)
 There are many solutions that offer full operational functionality for the POSIX interface.

-### Google Cloud Storage

-[Google Cloud Storage](https://cloud.google.com/storage) (GCS) is an object store that scales to exabytes of data.
-There are different storage classes (standard, nearline, cold line, archive) for different availability.
-Infrequently used data can use cheaper but slower storage.
-The cloud storage interface supports PUT, GET, LIST, HEAD operations only so it cannot be used for its historical database (HDB) directly, and constitutes ‘eventual consistency’: and RESTful interfaces.
-There is an open-source adapter (e.g. [Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse)) which allows mounting a Cloud Storage bucket as a file system.

-GCS is great for archive, tiering, and backup purposes.
-The TP log file and the sym should be stored each day and archived for a period of time.
-The lifecycle management of the object store simplifies clean-up whereby one can set expiration time to any file.
-The [versioning feature](https://cloud.google.com/storage/docs/object-versioning) of GCS is particularly useful when a sym file bloat happens due to feed misconfiguration or upstream change.
-Migrating back to a previous version saves the health of the whole database.

-A kdb+ feed can subscribe to a GCS file update that the upstream drops into a bucket and can start its processing immediately.
-The data is available earlier compared to the solution when the feed is started periodically,e.g. in every hour.

 ### Persistent disk